Student Clinical Herbalist Interns for 2014

 Meet our excellent and diverse group of interns!
-If you’d like to see someone in particular, please email them by clicking the link after their bio below or contact our office to be connected to them via phone.
+If you’d like to see someone in particular, please email them by clicking on their name below or contact our office to be connected to them via phone.

 Vilde Chaya is a meddler, a tinkerer, a questioner.
 Think of him as your personal health Columbo–friendly, calm, a bit disheveled, but honing in quickly and determinedly on the cause of your ailments.
 Living according to our dreams and dealing with our health challenges is not easy work, and it can be helpful to have a partner.
 Vilde is eager to work by your side to find pathways to your life goals, using the medicines offered by the plants, foods, and thoughtful life choices, and helping find ways to cope with the real and serious difficulties that this society places on us.
 He’s been studying healing with herbs since 2006, when he first met plants and immediately fell in love.
 He’s worked at a number of free clinics, most recently at a queer and trans clinic on the rusty banks of Lake Erie, and is ecstatic about the VCIH ethic of accessibility.

 Leilani Courtney has dedicated her life to working with medicinal plants and their relationship with humans.
 She believes healing is an art, not just a science–and therefore by blending safe and effective traditional therapies with modern scientific knowledge, she educates individuals about whole body wellness.
 Able to explain how symptoms may serve as guides to underlying imbalances and causes of illness, Leilani is excited to empower clients to embrace their own healing journey.
 Passionate about using plants as the medium to connect mind, body, spirit with cycles of life and patterns of nature, she is also able to educate around conventional treatments and alternative/adjunctive herbal approaches.
 Beyond working with plants, Leilani is passionate about playing outside, traveling the world, and spending time with friends, family and her community.